 Best Pants for Long Flights

 First, let’s talk about pants.
 I love to wear solid black leggings.
 They can be paired with some cute tops and/or cardigans and look fashionable while still staying comfortable.
-I buy simple ones Amazon, but I also love prAna leggings.
+I buy simple ones on Amazon, but I also love prAna leggings.
 Lately, I’m wearing Aerie pocket leggings, which my daughter got me hooked on.

 What Shirts to Wear on a Long Flight